vring1/bachelor_project/README.md

 8. if the server is restarted midsession, the user is still on the home page, but cant use anything
 9. Session management (first big challenge)
 10. redis??
+11. Sudden change in DCR API - naming in json is capital instead of lower case.

 ## TODO